• Skip to main content

 Two years ago, I received an inquiry from someone expressing interest in counseling services.
 I called, leaving my usual brief and vague voicemail with information about Family Eldercare’s referral process.
 Each time I attempted to reach her, she would return my calls, yet we always missed each other.
 It wasn’t until a month later we finally connected.
 I gave her an introduction to our program and provided a brief overview of our services.
 She reluctantly began describing her struggles, when suddenly, the line went silent.
 For a second, I thought the call had been disconnected.
 Then I heard a small, hesitant voice ask, “Nadia, am I going crazy?”.

-It is estimated that 1 in 5 older adults will experience a mental health or neurological disorder.
 Mental health is as important in older adulthood as it is at any other time in our life.
 Many factors contribute to our mental wellness.
 Access to stable housing and routine health care are critical.
 Having the ability to cook, eat, bathe, socialize, and rest is equally important to our wellbeing.
 When our fundamental basic needs are not met, it can put anyone at risk for experiencing psychological distress or mental illness.

-Many Family Eldercare clients have aged in a culture that views mental illness unfavorably.
+Family Eldercare clients have aged in a culture that views mental illness unfavorably.
 They experience fear due to a lifetime of stigmatization.
 Most worry that by telling a physician they cannot sleep or are struggling to get out of bed, they will be labeled “crazy” or sent to a mental institution.
 Others fear that a physician will force them to take medication.

 If you or a loved one are experiencing these fears, it may impact your decision to seek help.
 This is why breaking the stigma surrounding mental health and mental health treatment options is so important.